sandstorm-io/sandstorm/docs/administering/reverse-proxy.md

 install and re-enable them.

 If OAuth providers were your only way to log in, you might need to get a login token via the command line.
-See the answer in the (frequently-asked questions page.)[faq.md#how-do-i-log-in-if-theres-a-problem-with-logging-in-via-the-web]
+See the answer in the [frequently-asked questions page.](faq.md#how-do-i-log-in-if-theres-a-problem-with-logging-in-via-the-web)